aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 ## Troubleshooting

-Below are the list of the common problems / errors
+This is a list of common problems / errors to help with troubleshooting:

 #### Permission Denied for submodules